AlbertUnruh/Py3Challenges/README.md

-# Py3Challanges
+# Py3Challenges
-A collection of challanges for programming beginners.
+A collection of challenges for programming beginners.